On February 23rd, the U.S. Tax Court filed T.C. Memo. 2022-5 deciding whether the Office of Appeals

 The officer proposed rejection of the settlement amount due to discovering that the taxpayer’s monthly NET income is around $1,000 higher than he reported.
 The taxpayer would pay off the full amount of the tax debt over some years.

-My conclusion: perhaps, the credit cards should have been paid off via a loan?
-Loan payments https://www.irs.gov/irm/part5/irm_05-008-005r could have a positive effect on the settlement application.
+My conclusion is that perhaps the credit cards should have been paid off via a loan.
+Loan payments at https://www.irs.gov/irm/part5/irm_05-008-005r could have a positive effect on the settlement application.